kdabir/glide/README.md

 ###Running

-`cd` into directory containing your web content (including any groovy scripts and templates) and fire glide.
+`cd` into directory containing your web content (optionally including any groovy scripts and gtpl templates) and fire glide.

 `$ cd my_app`